Folly Bridge: History

 The bridge apparently stands at the site of the ford over which oxen could be driven across the Isis, the ancient name of the Thames in the Oxford area.
 The first known stone bridge on the site was built by Robert d'Oilli in around 1085, but there was believed to be a wooden bridge in the time of Ethelred of Wessex.
-Remains of the Saxon structure may still be seen beneath the present bridge.

 Until the late 17th century the bridge was known as South Bridge, and formed part of a long causeway known as Grandpont, which stretched along most of the line of Abingdon Road.
 In the 13th century, the alchemist Roger Bacon lived and worked at "Friar Bacon's Study" which stood across the north end of the bridge until 1779, when it was removed to widen the road.
 Samuel Pepys visited Bacon's study in 1669, noting: "So to Friar Bacon's study: I up and saw it, and gave the man 1s".
 In 1369, when there was a grant of pontage on "Grauntpount", the structure was said to be "so dangerous as to be well nigh impassable".

 A toll-booth gateway tower used to straddle the approach to the bridge, which was on the Abingdon to Banbury turnpike.
 The former bridge and "Bacon's Tower" were drawn by many artists, including the twelve-year-old J. M. W. Turner.

 There was also a weir underneath the bridge which had a flash lock and later a "pen" lock.
 At the beginning of the 19th century this and the poor state of the bridge itself constituted a problem for navigation.
-Surveys discovered that the foundations were in a very bad state, and in 1815 an Act of Parliament was obtained to rebuild the bridge and remove the "Tackle and Works" underneath.
+Surveys discovered that the foundations were in a very bad state, and Folly Bridge, Oxford, Rebuilding Act 1815 (55 Geo.
+3. c. xciv) was obtained to rebuild the bridge and remove the "Tackle and Works" underneath.
 The new bridge works were begun in 1824 and completed in 1827.
 A pound lock was established nearby in about 1832, which was removed in 1884.
 The bridge is Grade I listed.

 The toll house was rebuilt in 1844 and is now, along with the bridge, also Grade II listed; tolls on the bridge were abolished in 1850.
 A scheme for a public footbridge next to the bridge was designed by Nicholas Grimshaw & Partners but was not built.